destroyedlolo/Marcel/Modules/mod_RFXtrx/README.md

 ### Accepted global directives

-- **RFXtrx_Port=** "serial" port where RFXcom is plugged on.<br>
+- **RFXtrx_Port=** "serial" port where RFXcom is plugged on.

+> [!IMPORTANT]
-I strongly suggest to use `by-id` or `by-path` mapping instead of `/dev/ttyUSB??` which depend on plugged devices.
+> The only way to access to a device is to use `by-id` or `by-path` mapping.
+> `/dev/ttyUSB??` depends on plugged devices and the order they are discovered.
 Consequently, a device can't be associated to a ttyUSB port in a predicted way.

 ## Section RTSCmd